Rent vs Buy in Michigan (2026 Cost Analysis + Calculator)

 This guide covers the Michigan rent-vs-buy decision with specific data for Detroit and its suburbs, Ann Arbor, Grand Rapids, Lansing, and secondary cities, along with Michigan-specific tax features, break-even analysis, and the factors that most affect your outcome.

-Most Michigan markets reach break-even in 3 to 5 years.
-Grand Rapids and suburban Detroit can break even in 3 to 4 years at current prices.
+Most Michigan markets reach break-even in 3 to 5 years using your actual post-purchase taxes.
+Grand Rapids and suburban Detroit break even in 3 to 4 years.
+Ann Arbor extends to 4 to 6 years.

 Ann Arbor premium market